evangeliazve/aacl-public/README.md

 # Can Topic-Model Outliers Predict Future Topics?

-## A prospective study of weak signals in embedding space.
+This repository accompanies the EMNLP submission **Can Topic-Model Outliers Predict Future Topics?
+A Prospective Study of Weak Signals in Embedding Space**.

-This repository accompanies the EMNLP submission.
-It contains the scripts and review workbooks needed to reproduce the paper workflow on a new news corpus and to inspect the article-level feature/target tables used in the reported experiments.
+It contains the scripts, feature tables, agreement tables, machine-learning results, and interpretation workbooks used to reproduce the analysis on a new news corpus and to inspect the reported experiments.

-The main pipeline reconstructs cumulative dynamic topics, derives trajectory-based labels, calculates cross-model agreement, creates publication-time features, runs supervised models, and exports out-of-fold SHAP interpretation tables.
+The central question is whether articles that are outliers at publication time can be recognized as early signals of topics that form later.
+The workflow reconstructs topic trajectories over cumulative daily snapshots, assigns article-level trajectory labels, computes agreement across embedding models, builds publication-time features, trains classifiers, and explains the out-of-fold XGBoost predictions with SHAP.

+## What is in the repository?

+The repository is organized around three kinds of material.

+First, `DATA/` contains the article-level feature matrices used in the supervised experiments.
+These files include the article URLs, agreement threshold `k`, binary target, and final features.
+They make it possible to inspect the URLs used in the experiments and to rerun the machine-learning and SHAP stages without redistributing the original article text or raw social-media traces.

+Second, `RESULTS/` contains the reported experimental outputs.
+The result workbooks include machine-learning performance across several agreement thresholds `k`, all classifiers, feature-family ablations, and simple baselines.
+They report F1-score, recall, precision, average precision, ROC AUC, and the corresponding cross-validation standard deviations.
+The folder also contains the agreement matrices and the SHAP interpretation workbooks used for the analysis.

+Third, `SCRIPTS/`, `CONFIG/`, and `DOCS/` document and reproduce the full pipeline on a new corpus with the same table structure.

 ## Repository structure